ronlanla/cover-client-js/docs/programmatic-interface.md

 You can also optionally provide a base JAR in order to do a differential analysis.
 A differential analysis allows you to only analyse code which has changed since a previous version.
 To do this you need to provide a base JAR of a previous build (this does not need to include dependencies).

-In Node.js using promises, using a file stream to the build jar:
+Node.js example using promises and a file stream of the build JAR:

 ```js
 const CoverClient = require('@diffblue/cover-client');